The Older People’s Commissioner for Wales is supported by a small team of staff who work on the Commissioner’s behalf to deliver her priorities.

 Daisy has also worked for the Welsh Government as a policy adviser on the cross-cutting Refugee Inclusion Strategy Action Plan and established the third sector forum against human trafficking.

-Accountable to the Commissioner, Daisy is responsible for leading on the Commissioner’s objectives to improve the lives of older people in three areas:
+Accountable to the Commissioner, Daisy is responsible for leading on the Commissioner’s objectives to improve the lives of older people in Wales.
+These are:

-- Priority One: Embedding the wellbeing of older people at the heart of public services
+- Embedding the wellbeing of older people at the heart of public services

-- Priority Two: To drive up the quality of – and availability and access to -health and social care
+- Driving up the quality of – and availability and access to -health and social care

-- Priority Three: Protecting and improving community services, facilities and infrastructure
+- Protecting and improving community services, facilities and infrastructure